Gouster4/silent-debugging/README.md

 > settings put global development_settings_enabled 2

+And some sleep tricks to actually get it working.

 ## How does it work?
 Most detection checks if those values are not 1 to detect debugging.
 I assume that those values must not be present at all when debugging is disabled.